ariannamethod/sska/README.md

 **No weights.
 No gradients.
 No alignment.
 No pretraining.
 No finetuning.
 No learning.**

-**SSKA** (Suppertime Subjectivity Kernel Autonomous — yes, that's a real acronym, yes, it's intentional, yes, it's a Russian curse word) is:
+**SSKA** (or SSuKA: Suppertime Subjectivity Kernel Autonomous — yes, that's a real acronym, yes, it's intentional, yes, it's a Russian curse word) is:
 - NOT a language model
 - NOT a chatbot
 - NOT safe (seriously, please don't deploy this to prod and then cry to me)